Skip to content

 ValidatorAI’s output is a chat transcript or a coaching summary.
 It is hard to print, hard to share with someone who was not in the conversation, and hard to re-read in 90 days to remember what the original argument was.
 The format is appropriate for coaching: the value lives in the back-and-forth, not in the artifact.

 Verdikt’s output is a memo.
-Cover page with the recommendation, kill criterion, and source mix.
-Sections for market, competition, the 10× test, pricing, and either a build plan or a pivot recommendation.
+Cover page with the recommendation, named risk thresholds, and source mix.
+Sections for market, competition, the 10× test, pricing, and either a build plan or a don't-build explanation.
 A source library with tier-graded citations.
-The artifact is the deliverable, designed to be re-read months later, shared with a cofounder, and shown to an investor.
+The artifact is the deliverable, designed to be re-read months later and shared with a cofounder.
 The format is appropriate for a decision document: the value lives in the artifact, not in the conversation.

 When ValidatorAI is the right call

 Three contexts.
-First, when the founder is genuinely uncertain about how to frame the idea and wants a conversational partner that can ask Socratic questions without judgment.
-Second, when the founder needs a brainstorming partner at 2am and a human is unavailable.
+First, when the founder is genuinely uncertain about how to frame the idea and wants a conversational tool that can ask Socratic questions without judgment.
+Second, when the founder needs a brainstorming tool at 2am and a human is unavailable.
 Third, when the founder is teaching themselves the basic shape of startup analysis and wants exposure to many examples through repeated coaching loops.

 In all three contexts, the alternative is not Verdikt.
 The alternative is a mentor or a cofounder or hours spent reading Y Combinator’s Startup School curriculum.
 ValidatorAI compresses that loop.
 It is a useful early-stage tool.